Preparing for T+1 Settlement

 Key takeaways

-- All trade allocations and confirmation processing should be completed on trade date (T+0) according to published rules.
+• All trade allocations and confirmation processing should be completed on the trade date (T+0) according to published rules.

 Overview

-Following the US, Mexico and Canada’s transition to T+1 in May 2024, the UK and EU have performed detailed assessments on the industry’s ability to transition to a T+1 settlement cycle.
+Following the U.S., Mexico and Canada’s transition to T+1 in May 2024, several countries have performed detailed assessments on the industry’s ability to transition to a T+1 settlement cycle.

-In the UK, following a period of industry consultation, the UK Accelerated Settlement Taskforce (AST) announced a pre-settlement activities deadline of December 31, 2026 and the T+1 transition date to be October 11, 2027.
+• In the U.K., following a period of industry consultation, the U.K. Accelerated Settlement Taskforce (AST) announced a pre-settlement activity deadline of December 31, 2026 and the T+1 transition date to be October 11, 2027.

-The Pakistan Stock Exchange will transition to a T+1 settlement cycle starting February 9, 2026.
-This move aims to enhance market efficiency and align with global best practices.
+• The Pakistan Stock Exchange have transitioned to a T+1 settlement cycle on February 9, 2026.

-For jurisdictions where the T+1 implementation announcement is still pending confirmation, the Frequently Asked Questions (FAQs) will be updated as and when they become available.
+For jurisdictions where the T+1 implementation announcement is still pending confirmation, the frequently asked questions document (FAQs) will be updated as and when they become available.

 The transition to T+1 is expected to benefit investors and other market participants with reduced costs, increased market efficiency and reduced settlement risk in security transactions.